singhanju12340/MyTeacher/content/Database/Redis & MemCache.md

 -**For most 64-bit systems**, Redis can address up to **4 terabytes (TB)** of RAM, as long as the system itself supports that much physical memory.

 ## Advantages:
+#### Fast Read and write

+Redis can handle O(100k) writes per second and read latency is often in the microsecond range
 #### Single Command on Redis is atomic:
 if one command is running, no other command can be executed in between.
 Concurrency is not an issue for redis. and also there is no context switch as only single atomic command is executed.